Speech-Interaction-Technology-Aalto-U/itsp/_build/html/_sources/Computational_models_of_human_language_processing.md

-implementing them as functional signal processing and machine learning algorithms, and finally exposing them to realistic sensory data comparable to what real humans experience, ecological plausibility and validity of the underlying theories can be explicitly tested (cf. Marr, 1982).
+implementing them as functional signal processing and machine learning algorithms, and finally exposing them to realistic sensory data comparable to what real humans experience, ecological plausibility and validity of the underlying theories can be explicitly tested (cf. {cite:t}`marr2010vision`).
 In contrast, behavioral experiments with real humans—although necessary for the advancement of our scientific understanding and for general data collection—can usually focus on only one phenomenon at a time due to the need for highly-controlled experimental setups.
 The